chaddupuis/chaddupuis/README.md

 ### Hi there 👋

-#### I work as a Linux Sys Admin / Dev Ops Engineer
+#### I work as a Linux Sys Admin

 - at the University of Minnesota within the [Health Sciences](https://it.umn.edu/services-technologies/find-health-sciences-technology-services) Infrastructure and Applications Hosting Team.
 We offer a hipaa compliant environment for medical research and associated functions.
-Broad linux/windows environment with many ruby on rails web apps and AI/ML medical research processing among many other things.
+Broad linux/windows environment with full pipelines for a variety of web apps and a research computing environment for AI/ML and genomics works among many other services.

-> :bulb: Primary tools: jenkins, chef, bash, ansible, ruby, rails, php, vmware, docker.
+> :bulb: Primary tools: jenkins, chef, bash, ansible, vmware, docker, apptainer, cuda, python.

 - at the [Yin Yang House](https://yinyanghouse.com/).
 The Yin Yang House is a freely provided informational / community website for Acupuncturists and those interested in Chinese Medicine.
 It has been operational for over 20 years ([from wayback...](https://web.archive.org/web/20021016021511/http://www.yinyanghouse.com/)) and has readers from around the globe.
-I was an acupuncturist and tai chi/qi gong instructor within the Yin Yang House Clinics (MA & TN) for many years before returning full-time to the world of tech.
+Over 20 years of experience as an acupuncturist, herbalist, and tai chi/qi gong/meditation instructor within the Yin Yang House Clinics (MA, TN, and MN).

-> :bulb: Primary tools:  python/django, bash, ansible, github actions.
+> :bulb: Primary tools:  python, django rest framework, astrojs, docker, cloudflare, bash, ansible, github actions.

 ***
 ##### :school: Decades of IT Experience in Higher Ed :: U Minnesota, MIT, U Arizona, UC Santa Cruz, U San Francisco, Michigan State U.  BS in Information Systems from U of Arizona, M.Ac. from the Massachusetts College of Pharmacy and Health Sciences